shtukaresearch/livepeer-data-geography/roles/gateway.md

     * *Potential source.* Fee growth forecasts based on chain and market data.
   * What are the key frictions for Gateway operators integrating Livepeer?
     * *Potential source.* Community engagement.
-  * What are undersupplied demand areas where new gateways could have opportunities to jump in?
-    * *Potential source.* Foundation-originated research reports and messaging.

 * Identify costs and opportunities for market entry.

   * What competing services currently exist on the Livepeer Network?